intermine/im-docs/docs/support/troubleshooting-tips.rst

 	java.lang.UnsupportedClassVersionError: org/intermine/task/FileName (Unsupported major.minor version 49.0)

-This means that your version of Java is too old, you need at least Java 8 to run !InterMine.
+This means that your version of Java is too old, you need at least Java 8 to run InterMine.

 can't open datasource
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^